Closed-Form Approximation of the Total Variation Proximal Operator: Related Work

 \section{Related Work}

 The TV regularizer promotes sparse image gradients, producing reconstructed images that are approximately piecewise constant.
-TV regularization has been demonstrated to be effective in various inverse problems, including image deconvolution, diffraction ultrasound tomography, compressed sensing, and optical tomography~\cite{Bronstein.etal2002, Afonso.etal2010, Candes.etal2006, Lustig.etal2007, Louchet.Moisan2008, Oliveira.etal2009, Kamilov.etal2015b, Qu.etal2020, J.Liuetal2018, Guo.Chen2021, Kong.etal2022, Chen.etal2020, Takeyama.etal2017, Ma.etal2022, Diwakar.etal2024, Chambolle.Pock2016, Luo.etal2018,kadu.etal2020}.
+TV regularization has been demonstrated to be effective in various inverse problems, including image deconvolution, diffraction ultrasound tomography, compressed sensing, and optical tomography~\cite{Bronstein.etal2002, Afonso.etal2010, Candes.etal2006, Lustig.etal2007, Louchet.Moisan2008, Oliveira.etal2009, Kamilov.etal2015b, Qu.etal2020, J.Liuetal2018, Guo.Chen2021, Kong.etal2022, Chen.etal2020, Takeyama.etal2017, Ma.etal2022, Diwakar.etal2024, Chambolle.Pock2016, Luo.etal2018, kadu.etal2020}.
 APGM~\cite{Beck.Teboulle2009} is often employed to solve image reconstruction problems with the TV regularizer~\cite{Beck.Teboulle2009a}.
 However, APGM requires additional sub-iterations to compute the proximal operator of the TV regularizer, which can slow down the overall convergence.
-While ADMM with an appropriate variable-splitting strategy can be used to avoid these sub-iterations~\cite{Afonso.etal2010}, the introduction of an additional auxiliary variable representing the image gradients increases memory requirements.
+Other approaches such as Primal-Dual Hybrid Gradient Algorithm (PDHG)~\cite{Chambolle.Pock2011} and ADMM~\cite{Afonso.etal2010} can be used to avoid these sub-iterations; but they have their own drawbacks such as increased memory consumption to represent the image gradients.

 A fast non-iterative algorithm for solving the 1D TV proximal operator has been proposed~\cite{Condat2013}, but it does not generalize for signals with more than one dimension, such as images.
 To generalize to an arbitrary number of dimensions, a closed-form approximation of the proximal operator for TV was proposed, eliminating the need for sub-iterations~\cite{Kamilov.etal2014a, Kamilov2016, Kamilov2016a, Kamilov2017}.
 The convergence of APGM with this approximation for anisotropic TV was investigated in~\cite{Kamilov2017} and for isotropic TV was investigated in~\cite{Kamilov2016a}.
 These approximations share a close relationship with image reconstruction techniques using wavelet domain regularization~\cite{Mallat2009}.
 They can also be viewed as the application of the \emph{proximal average}~\cite{Yu2013} approximation for the proximal operator of a sum of multiple nonsmooth functions.
 Cycle spinning is another closely related concept originally introduced for denoising~\cite{Coifman.Donoho1995}, later refined~\cite{Fletcher.etal2002}, and applied in various imaging inverse problems, including image restoration, MRI reconstruction, 3D CT reconstruction, and computed tomography~\cite{Figueiredo.Nowak2003, Vonesch.Unser2008, Vonesch.Unser2009, Guerquin-Kern.etal2011, Ramani.Fessler2012, Kamilov.etal2012, Borisch.etal2023, Ong.etal2018, Teyfouri.etal2021}.